Am I getting soft on Part Worn Tyres? 22% of British Drivers Now Using Them-should we be worried?

 ‘We recognise that drivers are keen to keep their motoring costs low, and we work hard to provide products and services to help them do that.
 There comes a point where cutting costs can compromise safety and this is especially true with tyres.
 After all, these are the only thing connecting a car with the road, so we urge drivers to consider whether they really need to opt for the unknown quality of second hand tyres.”

-My problem with part worn tyres is the number that are found failing due to the damage that was already present
+My problem with part worn tyres is the number of tyres that were found to be failing due to the damage that was already present

-Of course, when the tyres were fitted to the new customers car.
+Of course, when the tyres were fitted to the new customer’s car,.
 This is due to the fact that tyres that are sold are not sold legally.
-Here in the UK we have a set of rules that states that part worn tyres should be tested for any faults or damage or objects in the tyres and the tyre s should be checked whilst under pressure.
-Then after the tyre is checked and found to OK, then a special patch should be stuck (vulcanized) to the tyre with the name of the company or tester displayed on the tyre.
+Here in the UK, we have a set of rules that state that part worn tyres should be tested for any faults, damage, or objects in the tyres, and the tyres should be checked while under pressure.
+Then, after the tyre is checked and found to OK, a special patch should be stuck (vulcanised) to the tyre with the name of the company or tester displayed on the tyre.

 I now know that the effect of part worn tyres on the businesses of reputable tyre retailers

 I can now understand better the predicament that many people find themselves in.
-Forced by financial circumstances, to buy these second hand tyres.
-So, thinking that we have all been affected by this crisis and will be for some time to come.
+Forced by financial circumstances to buy these second-hand tyres.
+So, I think that we have all been affected by this crisis and will be for some time to come.

-Now believing that they is a place for part worn tyres, but they must be bought and sold within the law and we must get rid of these people who sell all the rubbish and dangerous tyres, by strengthening the current laws and more importantly, to clamp down on these dodgy tyre businesses that sell this rubbish through stronger law enforcement.
+We now believe that they is a place for part worn tyres, but they must be bought and sold within the law, and we must get rid of these people who sell all the rubbish and dangerous tyres by strengthening the current laws and, more importantly, by clamping down on these dodgy tyre businesses that sell this rubbish through stronger law enforcement.

 Comments are closed.